House moves toward OK of Dems' sweeping social, climate bill

 “Too many Americans are just barely getting by in our economy,” said House Majority Leader Steny Hoyer, D-Md.
 “And we simply can’t go back to the way things were before the pandemic.”

-House passage would also give Biden a momentary taste of victory, and probably relief, during perhaps the rockiest period of his presidency.
-He’s been battered by falling approval numbers in polls, reflecting voters’ concerns over inflation, gridlocked supply chains and the persistent coronavirus pandemic, leaving Democrats worried that their legislative efforts are not breaking through to voters.

-Biden this week signed a $1 trillion package of highway and other infrastructure projects, another priority that overcame months of internal Democratic battling.
-The president has spent recent days promoting that measure around the country.

-McCarthy, R-Calif., spent over three hours criticizing the legislation, Biden and Democrats.
-Democrats sporadically booed and groaned as McCarthy glared back, underscoring partisan hostility only deepened by this week’s censure of Rep. Paul Gosar, R-Ariz., for threatening tweets aimed at Rep. Alexandria Ocasio-Cortez, D-N.Y.
+Final passage, expected in late evening, was delayed indefinitely as House Minority Leader Kevin McCarthy, R-Calif., spoke for over an hour criticizing the legislation, Biden and Democrats.
+Democrats sporadically booed and groaned and McCarthy glared back, underscoring partisan hostility only deepened by this week’s censure of Rep. Paul Gosar, R-Ariz., for threatening tweets aimed at Rep. Alexandria Ocasio-Cortez, D-N.Y.

 McCarthy, who hopes to become speaker if Republicans capture the chamber in next year’s elections, recited problems the country has faced under Biden, including inflation, large numbers of immigrants crossing the Southwest border and the chaotic U.S. withdrawal from Afghanistan.
 “Yeah, I want to go back,” he said in mocking reference to the “Build Back Better” name Biden uses for the legislation.

 House rules do not limit how long party leaders may speak.
-In 2018, House Speaker Nancy Pelosi, D-Calif., minority leader at the time, held the floor for over eight hours demanding action on immigration.
+In 2018, House Speaker Nancy Pelosi, D-Calif. — who was minority leader at the time — held the floor for over eight hours demanding action on immigration.

-The House inched toward a final vote after the nonpartisan Congressional Budget Office said the package would worsen federal deficits by $160 billion over the coming decade.
-The agency also recalculated the measure’s 10-year price tag at $1.68 trillion, though that figure wasn’t directly comparable to a $1.85 trillion figure Democrats have been using.

-The 2,100-page bill’s initiatives include bolstering child care assistance, creating free preschool, curbing seniors’ prescription drug costs and beefing up efforts to slow climate change.
-Also included are tax credits to spur clean energy development, bolstered child care assistance and extended tax breaks for millions of families with children, lower-earning workers and people buying private health insurance.
+Key figures estimates of the bill’s costs by the nonpartisan Congressional Budget Office aligned closely with earlier figures from the White House.
+That included tax credits to spur clean energy development, bolstered child care assistance and extended tax breaks for millions of families with children, lower-earning workers and people buying private health insurance.

-Most of it would be paid for by tax increases on the wealthy, big corporations and companies doing business abroad.

-The measure would provide $109 billion to create free preschool for 3- and 4-year-olds.
-There are large sums for home health care for seniors, new Medicare coverage for hearing and a new requirement for four weeks of paid family leave.
-The family leave program, however, was expected to be removed in the Senate, where it’s been opposed by Manchin.

 Biden and other Democratic leaders have said the measure would pay for itself, largely through tax increases on the wealthy, big corporations and companies doing business abroad.